 "Understanding the Problem is the Key to Solving It."

-Psychological testing increases understanding of the symptoms of anxiety that present in a particular child.
-This understanding leads to evidence based interventions to address these concerns in the child.
-Psychological Testing can increase understanding of anxiety disorders in children, and how to help.
+Psychological testing increases understanding of the symptoms of anxiety that present in a particular child, and what is contributing to and maintaining them.
+This understanding leads to evidence based interventions to address these concerns in the child, Psychological Testing also increases understanding of anxiety disorders in children, and how to help.

 Various standardized measures, informal screening tools, behavioral rating scales and informal measures, such as drawings and play based interviews are used to assess anxiety disorders in children.
 What measures or procedures are most appropriate depend on the child, and his or her individual needs.
 Not all of these measures will apply to each case.
 Some of those that are typically used by Dr. O'Connor include: